Skip to main content

 Why this matters

-This architecture means the shared-ui library can be consumed by any React project — not just this Next.js app.
-A Vite app, a Remix app, or a React Native Web project could all use the same components.
-The framework-specific adaptation stays in the consuming app.
+Because of this architecture, the shared-ui library can be consumed by any React project, not just this Next.js app.
+A Vite app, a Remix app, or a React Native Web project could all pull in the same components, and the framework-specific adaptation stays in the consuming app where it belongs.

 What I Learned

 Composition beats configuration.
-The Card component started as a monolithic prop-based design.
-Breaking it into CardHeader, CardTitle, and CardContent made it far more flexible.
+The Card started life as one monolithic prop-based component, and breaking it into CardHeader, CardTitle, and CardContent made it far more flexible.

 ARIA roles matter.
-The Tabs component required careful attention to tablist, tab, and tabpanel roles.
-Getting keyboard navigation right took multiple iterations.
+The Tabs component needed careful attention to the tablist, tab, and tabpanel roles, and getting keyboard navigation right took me a few iterations.

 Test interactions, not implementation.
-Storybook's play functions let me test real user flows—clicking, typing, tabbing—rather than internal state.
+Storybook's play functions let me test the real user flows (clicking, typing, tabbing) instead of poking at internal state.

 What's Next